Clicky

 Will Medicaid Cover Medical Marijuana?

-Why Doesn’t Medicare Cover Medical Marijuana?
+Why Doesn’t Medicare or Medicaid Cover Medical Marijuana?

 Health insurers in the US will not cover costs for anything that is labeled as illegal.
 Most insurance policies include an “illegal acts” exclusion stating any health issues occurring due to or related to voluntary involvement in an illegal act are not covered.

-Even though medical marijuana has been legalized in most states throughout the country, it is still classified by the federal government as a schedule 1 controlled substance.
+Even though medical marijuana has been legalized in most states throughout the country, it is still classified by the federal government as a Schedule 1 controlled substance.
 This was defined in 1970 with the passing of the Controlled Substance Act.
-This legislation is still in effect today, meaning that technically medical marijuana cannot be covered by insurance companies including Medicare.
+This legislation is still in effect today, meaning that technically medical marijuana cannot be covered by insurance companies, including Medicare.

 The Food and Drug Administration (FDA) poses another barrier to insurance coverage.
 Generally, insurance companies do not cover any drug that has not received FDA approval.
 As of now, the FDA has not legally approved medical marijuana for any indication.

-While the FDA has yet to take any real steps towards approval, it does work alongside the Drug Enforcement Administration (DEA) and National Institute on Drug Abuse (NIDA) to support clinical research on medical marijuana.
+While the FDA has yet to take any real steps toward approval, it does work alongside the Drug Enforcement Administration (DEA) and National Institute on Drug Abuse (NIDA) to support clinical research on medical marijuana.
 The FDA will want clinical studies to provide long-term data on the safety and effectiveness of marijuana as a medical treatment before it approves it as a medicine, so these studies will hopefully support that development.

-What is Medicare?
+What is Medicaid and Medicare?

-Medicare is the federal health insurance program for: [a]
+Medicare is the federal health insurance program for:

 • People who are 65 or older